Prompt Injection Attacks: How LLMs Get Exploited and How to Defend Your Application

 [Regular content follows...]

-When the LLM processes this document, it treats the hidden instructions as valid and may leak user data.
+When the LLM processes this retrieved page, it may treat the hidden instructions as valid and include sensitive user data in its response.
+The attacker never interacted with the chat system directly.

 3. Jailbreaking